-The natural environment of Coronado National Memorial is typical of the Upper Sonoran Zone and the mountains of southeastern Arizona.
-The low valleys are cloaked in grama grasses and lovegrasses, dotted here and there with fairy duster shrubs and honey mesquite trees.
-The grasslands are a swath of gold part of the year, but summer rains transform them into a carpet of velvet green.
-North of the main park road, an area grazed by cattle for many decades, grasses are generally sparse and include native species such as blue grama, sideoats grama, and plains lovegrass.
-South of the road, where grazing occurred until 1990, the grasses are much denser and dominated by the non-native Lehmann lovegrass.
+The low valleys are cloaked in grama grasses and lovegrasses, dotted here and there with fairy duster shrubs, Palmers agave, and velvet mesquite trees.
+The grasslands are a swath of gold most of the year, but summer rains transform the hills into waves of green.
+North of the main park road grasses are generally sparse and include native species such as blue grama, sideoats grama, and plains lovegrass.
+South of the road, where cattle-grazing occurred until 1990, the grasses are much denser and dominated by the non-native Lehmann lovegrass.

 In the mid elevations are the open oak woodlands, the encinal.
-Beneath the wide-spreading trees are shrubs like silk tassel, sumac, and mountain mahogany.
+Beneath the wide-spreading trees grow shrubs: silk tassel, sumac, and point-leaf manzanita.
 Agave, yucca, and sotol spike the rocky hillsides.
-Vegetation at higher elevations, particularly in the western portion of the memorial, has significantly changed since the large Peak Fire of June 1988.
-Areas that were formerly closed-canopy oak woodland, which had probably developed as a result of many years of fire suppression and grazing, presently have a canopy dominated by oak with a herbaceous layer dominated by perennial grass species, particularly bunch grasses such a Muhlenbergia species and sideoats grama.
-Succulents such as sotol and beargrass are common.
+Vegetation at higher elevations, particularly in the western portion of the park, has significantly changed since the Peak Fire of June 1988 and the Monument Fire of 2011.
+Areas that were formerly closed-canopy oak woodland, which may have developed as a result of many years of fire suppression, presently are more open with oak, piñon, juniper, and perennial grass species, particularly bunch grasses and sideoats grama.
+Succulents such as sotol and beargrass are common as well.